Generate Report

 No suspicious expansile or destructive calvarial lesions are identified.

-Paranasal Sinuses and Mastoid Air Cells:
+Paranasal Sinuses and Mastoid Air Cells

 The visualized paranasal sinuses and mastoid air cells are clear.